ejklein/2022-04-18-usda-online/index.md

     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on, or which has the required software and packages pre-installed before the workshop.
   {% endif %}
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+They should also have the software packages listed in the <a href="https://datacarpentry.org/geospatial-workshop/setup.html">setup instructions for the Data Carpentry Geospatial workshop</a> installed.
 </p>

 {% comment %}